 This is the most delicious apple crumble cake ever!
-It’s simple to make yet super soft, moist, and fluffy with lots of juicy chunks of apples topped with lovely crumbles and more apple chunks.
+It’s simple and easy to make yet super soft, moist, and fluffy with lots of juicy chunks of apples topped with lovely crumbles and more apple chunks.
 It’s one of the best autumn and winter desserts and perfect for any festive occasions like Thanksgiving and Christmas as well as for enjoying over a weekend tea time.

 *This post may contain affiliate links.
 For full disclosure visit our Affiliate Disclosure page.